xabbu42/Master/arbeit.md

 that each subformula occurrence in a premise always corresponds directly to exactly one subformula occurrence in the conclusion.

-So for any occurrence in the proof tree we get a path of corresponding occurrences up to the root sequent of that tree, which proofs the first part of the theorem.
+So for any occurrence in the proof tree we get a unique path of corresponding occurrences up to the root sequent of that tree, which proofs the first part of the theorem.
 For the second part, notice that two occurrences correspond indirectly if and only if their pathes to the root sequent merge at some point in the proof tree.
 So occurrences in the root sequent itself can not correspond to each other.
 \End{proof}

 G3lift is sound and complete
 ============================

-We will show in this section that G3lift is adequate by showing it is equivalent to the Hilbert system LP from @artemov2001 as introduced in section \ref{syntax}.
+We will show in this chapter that G3lift is adequate by showing it is equivalent to the Hilbert system LP from @artemov2001 as introduced in chapter \ref{syntax}.

-\Begin{theorem} \label{equiv1}
+\Begin{theorem} \label{sound}
 $G3lift ⊢ Γ ⊃ Δ ⇒ Γ ⊢_{LP} ⋁Δ$
 \End{theorem}